jpgard/fifty-shades-of-trump/README.md

 Currently, the script contains a tweet scraping utility, `scrape_tweets.py`, which scrapes tweets in batches of 200 (the max allowed by Twitter's GET status API) and stores the raw results into a database.
 The utility also supports an `update_tweet_db` function for maintaining a database of all tweets that can be continuously updated (allowing the user to obtain more than 3200 tweets by repeated scrapes), and an `output_text` function for writing a single text file with each tweet in the entire tweet cache separated by a newline.

-#Usage: 3 steps to tweet text
+#Usage: 3 steps to scraping tweet text

 ##Step 1: `scrape`